KnowledgeCanvas/knowledge/README.md

 # Description
-Knowledge is a replacement for bookmark managers, file explorers, and complex workflows.
-With Knowledge, you can: create your own personal knowledge base, import/export nearly any type of digital resource, view your progress with the built-in calendar, and much more.
+Knowledge is an open-source bookmark manager, file explorer, calendar, and project management tool.
+Knowledge allows users to import, organize, filter, and search nearly any digital resource, including files, web links, calendar entries, and more.
+Create your own personal knowledge base, visualize connections between projects and resources, easily extract content from documents, and review a timeline of your progress and activity.

 # Download
 - [Latest Release](https://github.com/KnowledgeCanvas/knowledge-canvas/releases/latest)